jrs-coding-school/jrs-pre-work-workshop/js-ES6/index.md

 With ES6 destructuring, you can grab one or several properties from an object using an object pattern.

+> See the MDN JavaScript docs for more tips on [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment):

 CodePen: http://codepen.io/tripott/pen/EZWPVm

 ```